Intermesh/groupoffice-docs/developer/building-a-webclient-module.rst

 					{name: 'createdAt', type: 'date'},
 					{name: 'modifiedAt', type: 'date'},

 					// You can use any entity as a store data type.
 This will autmatically
 					// fetch the related entity by key.
-					{name: 'creator', type: go.data.types.User, key: 'createdBy'},
+					{name: 'creator', type: "User", key: 'createdBy'},
-					{name: 'modifier', type: go.data.types.User, key: 'modifiedBy'},
+					{name: 'modifier', type: "User", key: 'modifiedBy'},

 					// Every entity has permission levels.
 GO.permissionLevels.read, write,
 					// writeAndDelete and manage
 					'permissionLevel'
 				],

 				// The connected entity store.
 When Artists are changed the store will
 				// update automatically
-				entityStore: go.Stores.get("Artist")
+				entityStore: "Artist"
 			});

 			Ext.apply(this, {